 Other programming this winter will expand on that conversation and center on support systems, resources, resilience and communication.
 A Dec.
 9 installation, “Keeping Crisis at Bay,” targets teens, adults and health professionals; a Dec.
 14 talk, “Finding a Path to Stability in Your 20s (and) 30s)” is aimed at young adults between the ages of 18 and 39.

-Two other events will work in tandem: “Creating a Trauma Responsive Community” invites middle and high school students for a full-day workshop Jan.
-24 to discuss empathy and stressors, then develop communications and programming to bring awareness to the issue within their communities.
-Those participants will become panelists at “Our Roadmap for Thriving” on Feb.
-10 to present their work and recommendations.
+Two other events will work in tandem: “For You, By You: Workshopping a Cultural Moment” invites middle and high school students for a full-day workshop Feb.
+10 to discuss empathy and stressors, then develop communications and programming to bring awareness to the issue within their communities.
+Those participants will become panelists at “Our Roadmap for Thriving” on March 3 to present their work and recommendations.